DaniAkash/science-and-stardust/content/blog/what-are-we/index.md

 Fast forward to 15 years and here I am writing a science blog.
 How? well, my curiosity led me here.
 I started programming almost 7 years ago.
 I started building applications and solving complex problems.
 I decided to do a major in computer science and as I was moving forward in my journey, I found out the computers weren't exactly the most complex things I expected them to be.
 In fact, they weren't that complex at all.
 They were simply tools being used to solve the real, actual, complex problems that were happening around us every day! and it's called **Science** 🧬

 Some of you might already be thinking, "I'm not much of a science person, I'll never understand this blog post", but if you think science is boring, it's not science's fault, it is your teacher's fault.
 They probably taught you to help you score good marks and definitely not for the joy of learning or satisfying your curiosity.
 This blog, of course, is not for everyone.
 It is created for science enthusiasts by another science enthusiast, me, sharing my learnings.
 However, this post is for everyone.
 You might be an artist, a programmer, a writer or even a "veterinary acupuncturist", I don't know, I didn't even knew such a job existed until a few months ago.
-I wanted this to be something for everyone and the actual title of this post is:
+I wanted this to be something for everyone.
+Let's get into this...

 # What are we?